The Blue Notebooks: Usage in popular media

+The track "On the Nature of Daylight" has been used extensively throughout cinema and television, including in Stranger than Fiction (2006), Shutter Island (2010), Disconnect (2012), Arrival (2016), Togo (2019), The Last of Us (2023), and Hamnet (2025).

 Critical reception

-The Blue Notebooks received widespread critical acclaim from contemporary music critics.
+The Blue Notebooks received widespread critical acclaim.

-In his positive review, Mark Pytlik of Pitchfork explains,The Blue Notebooks is a case study in direct, minor-key melody.
+In his positive review, Mark Pytlik of Pitchfork explains,"The Blue Notebooks is a case study in direct, minor-key melody.
 Each of the piano pieces [...] establish strong melodic motifs in under two minutes, all the while resisting additional orchestration.
 Elsewhere, Richter's string suites are similarly striking; "On the Nature of Daylight" coaxes a stunning rise out of gently provincial arrangements while the comparatively epic penultimate track "The Trees" boasts an extended introductory sequence for what is probably the album's closest brush with grandiosity.

 Richter's slightly less traditional pieces also resound; both the underwater choral hymnal "Iconography" and the stately organ piece "Organum" echo the spiritual ambience that characterized his work for Future Sound of London.
 There is absolutely nothing exclusive or contrived-feeling about it.
-In fact, not only is Richter's second album one of the finest of the last six months, it is also one of the most affecting and universal contemporary classical records in recent memory.In 2019, The Guardian writers ranked The Blue Notebooks the 21st greatest work of art music since 2000, with John Lewis praising "On the Nature of Daylight" as a piece in which "ever-expanding layers of strings are used to heart-tugging effect."
+In fact, not only is Richter's second album one of the finest of the last six months, it is also one of the most affecting and universal contemporary classical records in recent memory."In 2019, The Guardian writers ranked The Blue Notebooks the 21st greatest work of art music since 2000, with John Lewis praising "On the Nature of Daylight" as a piece in which "ever-expanding layers of strings are used to heart-tugging effect."